DrizzCoin/DRIZZ/README.md

 # DRIZZ 🧠⚡

-**DRIZZ** is a meme-powered resistance movement built on the Solana blockchain.
-It's a project that combines satire, utility, and community to challenge centralized power with creativity and humor.
+"What Would DRIZZ Do?" — is a decentralized meme resistance movement built on Solana.
+It combines satire, creativity, and blockchain technology to challenge centralized power with humor, token utility, and Web3 access.

+Built for those who refuse to capitulate.

+---

+🪙 Project Overview

+DRIZZ is a Solana-based token project designed to merge cultural commentary, GameFi, and tokenized access into a living ecosystem.

+The project combines:

+- Solana SPL Token creation and metadata registration.
+- Token-Gated Access to premium content, comics, GameFi, and exclusive merchandise.
+- Real-Time Wallet Authentication (Phantom, Solflare, Backpack, WalletConnect).
+- Web3-Integrated Frontend built using React + Next.js 15.
+- GameFi Development (DRIZZvia - Trivia Game with Web3 rewards integration).
+- DAO-Compatible Roadmap for future community governance.

 ---

 ## 🧮 Tokenomics